jgibbons-cp/datadog/kubernetes/kubeadm/README.md

 Files
 --

-1) create_cluster.sh - installs the control plan and currently one worker node
+1) create_cluster.sh - installs the control plane and, currently, one worker node
 2) install_control_plane.sh - code to install control plane and create the worker node config

 Usage